spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/10-function-composition.md

 ## Using Two Applications

-In this step, we create and register a a new source application that combines the functionality of the two applications in the Stream (`http | transformer`) into one application.
+In this step, we create and register a new source application that combines the functionality of the two applications in the Stream (`http | transformer`) into one application.
-We then deploy the new stream and verify that the output of is the same as in the previous example.
+We then deploy the new stream and verify that the output is the same as in the previous example.

 The new source application is called `http-transformer` and imports the `http` source application's configuration and defines two `java.util.Function` instances as Spring Beans.
 The following listing shows the source for this application: